Key Men and Women of Renaissance Florence

 In the 1470s, Botticelli began his long association with the Medici family.
 Particularly notable from this period is his Adoration of the Magi, a glorification of the Medici men: Cosimo kneels before the Virgin as his sons Piero and Giovanni and grandsons Lorenzo and Giuliano look on.
 On the far right is a self-portrait of the artist, portrayed as a fair-haired, young man.

 The Adoration of the Magi drew the attention of Pope Sixtus IV, and Botticelli moved to Rome to contribute to the painting of the Sistine Chapel.
-After completing the frescos, Botticelli returned to Florence in 1482, where he did a good business with upper class families seeking fashionable art for their homes.
+After completing the frescoes, Botticelli returned to Florence in 1482, where he did a good business with upper class families seeking fashionable art for their homes.

 This period also saw the completion of his best-known works, Primavera and The Birth of Venus, both commissioned by the Medici family.
 They follow the Neoplatonic fashion of the day, with its fixation on ancient mythology.
 Yet, though Botticelli was aware of the principles of perspective, he chose to reject it in favour of a flatter, more stylised approach that was all his own.

 By the last decade of his life, Botticelli’s work began to seem dated in comparison with the innovations spearheaded by Leonardo da Vinci and Michelangelo.
 His popularity waned after his death and for centuries he was largely forgotten.
 In the 19th century, however, Botticelli’s work was championed by art critics such as John Ruskin, and influenced the Pre-Raphaelites.
+Today he is cited by many as one of the most important Italian painters of all time and a symbol of the Early Renaissance.
+The splendour of his works and the almost-mythological scenery they depict are valued much more now than they previously were and the Uffizi Gallery houses many of his masterpieces.

-3. The priest: Girolamo Savonarola (1452-1498)
+3. The Priest: Girolamo Savonarola (1452-1498)

 The fire-and-brimstone preacher Girolamo Savonarola has long been one of the most divisive figures of the Renaissance, simultaneously held up as a predecessor of Protestantism and an advocate of democracy and condemned as a religious fanatic.
 Whatever your take, it’s hard to deny that he’s one of the most fascinating figures of the period.

 Savonarola was born to a well-off family in Ferrara, a city in Northern Italy.
-He graduated with a Bachelor of Arts from the local university, and his family expected that he would follow his father’s footsteps into medicine.
+He graduated with a Bachelor of Arts from the local university and his family expected that he would follow his father’s footsteps into medicine.

 In contrast to the typical fun-loving men of his generation, the young and rather joyless Girolamo preferred to spend his days writing moody poetry about the impending ‘Ruin of the World’ due to sin and avarice.
 Humanity, he lamented, is ‘so pulled down by every vice/that it will never stand again.’
 In 1475, disappointing his family, he ran away to join a monastery in Bologna.